 Changing plan deposits or contributions too soon.
 You should generally continue sending plan deposits and contributions to your old provider until the blackout period begins.
 This is important because you must be able to document salary deferrals and employee loan repayments with respect to applicable deadlines.
 This also explains why the blackout period is important for providing a clear demarcation of which provider is responsible for ensuring ERISA compliance.

 Not adequately publicizing the blackout period.
 Because plan participants are unable to do certain things with their accounts during the blackout period—including changing investment options or accessing funds—it is vital (and required) to notify them in advance of the blackout period—typically at least 30 days but no more than 60 days ahead.
 Providing the required notification is your best defense against employee complaints or legal claims related to adverse market action or inability to access funds.
-Typically, your new provider can provide a template you can use to provide this required notification to your employees.
+Typically, your new provider can give you a template to notify your employees.

-Awareness of fees.
+Fee Transparency.
 Before making the commitment to switch providers, be sure you understand all applicable fees.
 Some providers may charge a punitive termination fee.
 Generally, a termination fee equal to a few months of the provider’s normal fees is appropriate.
-To keep this fee to a minimum, you should provide written notice of termination to your old provider at least 90 days prior to termination; your new provider can often provide you with an appropriate template.
+To keep this fee to a minimum, you should provide written notice of termination to your old provider at least 90 days prior to termination; your new provider can often give you an appropriate template.

 Savant Wealth Management (“Savant”) is an SEC registered investment adviser headquartered in Rockford, Illinois.
 Past performance may not be indicative of future results.
 Different types of investments involve varying degrees of risk.
 You should not assume that any discussion or information contained in this document serves as the receipt of, or as a substitute for, personalized investment advice from Savant.
 A copy of our current written disclosure Brochure discussing our advisory services and fees is available upon request or at www.savantwealth.com.
 The scope of the services to be provided depends upon the needs of the client and the terms of the engagement.